railsgirls/guides.railsgirls.com/_pages/diary-app.md

 Check whether this all works and whether you can now edit the entries.

+{% coach %}
-__COACH__: Make sure the `update` action’s contents are well understood – from permitting params through finding entries to redirecting to the right path.
+Make sure the `update` action’s contents are well understood – from permitting params through finding entries to redirecting to the right path.
+{% endcoach %}

 ## Further ideas